 As the foremost gaming law firm in Ohio, our compliance and licensing practice helps individuals and businesses navigate the legislation and guidelines created by the state agencies responsible for regulating gaming operations: Ohio Casino Control Commission, Ohio Lottery Commission, Ohio Racing Commission, and the Ohio Attorney General’s Charitable Law Section.

 Our knowledge and experience in gaming compliance and licensing runs deep.
-Michael E. Zatezalo, the leader of our gaming practice, formerly served as chief of the Ohio Attorney General’s Charitable Law Section.
-Zatezalo has also served on a number of international gaming conference panels, including appearances at the ABA Gaming Law Minefield, the ICE Totally Gaming conference in London, and International Masters of Gaming Law conferences around the world.
-Zatezalo and Christy A. Prince have been featured as gaming law experts in many industry articles appearing in publications like Casino Enterprise Management, Gaming Compliance, ABA GPSOLO, the Columbus Dispatch, the Cleveland Plain Dealer, the Cincinnati Enquirer, and Columbus Business First.
-They are currently the only two private practice attorneys in the state who are members of the prestigious International Masters of Gaming Law (IMGL).
+Michael E. Zatezalo, the leader of our gaming practice, formerly served as chief of the Ohio Attorney General’s Charitable Law Section and is a past president of the prestigious International Masters of Gaming Law (IMGL).
+He has also served on a number of international gaming conference panels, including appearances at the ABA Gaming Law Minefield, the ICE Totally Gaming conference in London, and International Masters of Gaming Law conferences around the world.
+Zatezalo and other attorneys from our gaming practice have been featured as gaming law experts in many industry articles appearing in publications like Casino Enterprise Management, Gaming Compliance, ABA GPSOLO, the Columbus Dispatch, the Cleveland Plain Dealer, the Cincinnati Enquirer, and Columbus Business First.

 - Gaming license applications: obtaining, completing, submitting and renewing licenses